Generations

 On a more granular level, we found the Talent Magnets of opportunity, purpose, and wellbeing resonate most with Gen Z. This makes sense given that Gen-Z employees say they want to make a difference, grow, and be challenged at work; however, they are also less willing to devote their entire lives to work.
 For Millennials, the most important Talent Magnets are opportunity, purpose, and success.
 Gen X places the highest importance on wellbeing and opportunity.
 Boomers choose purpose and appreciation.

-When we looked at different leadership attributes, we found employees of every generation want leaders who regularly recognise them for their contributions.
+When we looked at different leadership attributes, we found employees of every generation want leaders who regularly recognize them for their contributions.
 Gen Z and Baby Boomers both seek leaders who regularly connect with and teach them.
-Millennials strongly prefer the same enlightening leaders, and Gen X leaders who connect their work to the overall purpose of the organisation.
+Millennials strongly prefer the same enlightening leaders, and Gen X leaders who connect their work to the overall purpose of the organization.
 All generations place a high value on connecting to purpose, accomplishment, and one another.

 The final set of preferences we analyzed involve the actual work employees do.
 Work that helps employees feel like they’ve accomplished something is critical to every generation.
 Gen Z favors work that’s customer-focused, while Millennials and Gen X prefer work that’s more internal-facing.
 Baby Boomers identify most with work that strongly influences their direct environment.